regreen/EMBD_public/embryocrop/README_embryocrop.md

 Configure Environment in IDE (Setup in PyCharm)
 To access the code directly, which is necessary for screenCrop.py functionality, open the environment in your favorite Integrated Development Environment (IDE).
 There are many IDEs that are commonly used for coding in Python.
 An overview of features and limitations for popular options can be found here: https://stackoverflow.com/questions/81584/what-ide-to-use-for-python.
 We include instructions for installing and running with PyCharm, however if you already have a different IDE that is compatible with Python (i.e. Eclipse) it should work fine.
 Note that Jupyter notebooks currently DOES NOT support GUIs, so our embryoCropUI will not run properly in this environment.
 a.
 To get PyCharm, go to: https://www.jetbrains.com/pycharm/download/#section=windows.
-Select your operating system and click the black download button under ìCommunityî.
+Select your operating system and click the black download button under ‚ÄúCommunity‚Äù.
 i.
 For Windows- run the PyCharm-*.exe file and follow the installation wizard. ii.
 For MaOSc, open the PyCharm-*.dmg package and drag PyCharm to the Application folder.
 b.
 When you start PyCharm for the first time, you will be prompted with a complete installation dialog box.
 Click Do not import settings.
 c.
 Select your preferred user interface theme [Default or Darcula (black background)]
 d.
 You will be prompted to install any additional plugins (not necessary)
 e.
-Now you should be set up and greeted with a ìwelcome screenî where you can create, open, or check out a project.
+Now you should be set up and greeted with a ‚Äúwelcome screen‚Äù where you can create, open, or check out a project.

 In PyCharm:
 1. File > Open > embryo_crop
 2. Configure environment.
 Go to file > settings > project:embryo_crop > project interpreter > add local (select conda) > existing environment >
-select the newly generated conda env from within the Anaconda3 envs folder:  ÖAnaconda3\envs\embryocrop\python.exe
+select the newly generated conda env from within the Anaconda3 envs folder:  ‚Ä¶Anaconda3\envs\embryocrop\python.exe

-3. From here, you should be able to run programs using the PyCharm ëruní button (program instructions below).
-If this doesnít properly structure the environment, it may crash.
+3. From here, you should be able to run programs using the PyCharm ‚Äòrun‚Äô button (program instructions below).
+If this doesn‚Äôt properly structure the environment, it may crash.
 If this happens, you can access the terminal window within PyCharm and activate the environment this way:
 a.
 For Windows:
 > activate embryocrop
 b.
 For MacOS: